Jason Becker: Influence on other guitarists

 Many guitarists cite Becker's playing as an influence, including Nita Strauss, Guthrie Govan, Herman Li, Chris Broderick, and Daniel Mongrain, among others.

-Media
+In media

 Becker has appeared on many magazine covers throughout his career, including the February 1991 issue of Guitar for the Practicing Musician along with Jim Martin of Faith No More, the June 1991 issue of Young Guitar, and the July 2012 issue of Guitar Player, among others.
 He was also extensively interviewed for the 2017 book, Shredders!: The Oral History Of Speed Guitar (And More), by author Greg Prato.

 Equipment

 Becker's first guitar was a Franciscan acoustic.
 Prior to joining Cacophony in 1987, Becker worked his way through the Franciscan, a Takamine acoustic, a Fender Musicmaster, and finally, a black "Dan Smith" era Fender Stratocaster (likely a 1982 or 1983 model) with a DiMarzio Steve Morse humbucker in the bridge (seen in the "Black Star" video, c.
 1986).
 On his message board, Becker said "I recorded SMS [Speed Metal Symphony] with my Strat."

 For his next guitar, Becker said on his message board "Mike Varney got Hurricane to endorse us after we recorded Speed Metal Symphony.
 I liked how they were like Strats, only beefier."

 On Perpetual Burn, Becker said on his message board: "I used my white and black Hurricane guitar for everything.
 For clean tone I went direct.
 For dirty tone I used a 100 Watt Marshall with a Boss Super Overdrive pedal."

 The Moridira Hurricane guitar he used is called a Limited Edition LTD.2 model, believed to be made in Japan.
 (It is not a Hurricane EX series, which appears to be lower quality.)
 His LTD.2 was a "strat copy", but with a HSS pickup setup, a 24-fret rosewood fingerboard, and unique Floyd Rose where you do not have to cut the strings.
 For pickups, Becker said on his message board: "I just used the stock pickups it came with."
 The pickups were Japanese-made pickups.

 While Becker is pictured with a blue Hurricane guitar on the cover of Perpetual Burn, he did not use this blue guitar on the album.
 Differences on this guitar from his first Hurricane include DiMarzio pickups, a maple fretboard, and 24 frets.
 (Marty Friedman recorded the whammy parts of his song "Dragon Mistress" using Becker's blue Hurricane, one of the rare times Marty has recorded whammy work.)